Portugal in 2 Weeks

 Day 12 – Duoro Valley

 There are over 4,000 vintners in the region, but these are some great options to taste: Quinta da Vallado, Quinta da Pacheca, Quinta de Marrocos, Quinta da Gricha, Quinta do Nápoles, and Quinta de la Rosa.
-We recommend making a reservation ahead.
+We recommend making reservations.
 Some places have easy online forms, others you can simply email.
-Most of the quintas offer a tours/tasting combo which will take you on a tour of their property and cellars as you learn about wine and port making in this famous region.
+Most of the quintas offer a tour/tasting combo which will take you on a tour of their property and cellars as you learn about wine and port that made this region famous.

 Spend the rest of your afternoon by the pool or hiking around the property.
 The quintas provide dinner, so have a leisurely one before sitting outside with a glass of port wine, enjoying the stars.